 Contributed by Jeff Anderson

-It will come as no great shock to anyone who’s worked with Alzheimer’s patients that the memory loss and confusion associated with the illness can prove a great source of stress.
-If fact, the cognitive deficits and emotional distress are probably the two most troubling and destructive features of Alzheimer’s disease.
-As such, anything that can provide relief from either or both of those symptoms is worth consideration by caregivers or anyone else who works with seniors dealing with Alzheimer’s and dementia.
-One possible tool for the provision of that dual symptom-relief is the “memory box”.
+It comes as no surprise to those who have worked with Alzheimer’s patients that the memory loss and confusion associated with the disease can be a significant source of stress.
+In fact, the cognitive deficits and emotional distress are among the most challenging and debilitating aspects of Alzheimer's disease.
+Therefore, any tool that can offer relief from these symptoms is well worth considering for caregivers and anyone involved with seniors facing Alzheimer's and dementia.
+One valuable resource that may provide dual symptom relief is the "memory box."

-The benefit of the memory box is multifold.
-Perhaps most importantly, it provides a sense of peace, familiarity, contentment, and nostalgia for the box’s owner.
-Furthermore, both the act of building the box and sorting through it later contribute to positive physical activity, exercising the senses like touch, sight, smell, etc. They also present an opportunity for cognitive exercises, particularly memory and recall, which is hugely important for Alzheimer’s patients.
-All of that, and the chance for someone suffering from Alzheimer’s to connect with another human being for a stimulating and relaxing sensory stroll down memory lane.
+The benefit of the memory box are numerous.
+Most importantly, it provides a sense of peace, familiarity, contentment, and nostalgia for the box's owner.
+Moreover, both the process of creating the box and sifting through its contents later on engage the individual's senses – touch, sight, smell, and more.
+They also offer opportunities for cognitive exercises, especially memory and recall, which are crucial for Alzheimer's patients.
+All of this, along with the chance for someone with Alzheimer's to connect with another human being during a stimulating and relaxing journey down memory lane.

-Although his career started as a creative author after graduating from the University of Alaska Fairbanks, Jeff Anderson found his calling when he started working with seniors.
-Besides researching and writing on issues affecting seniors, Jeff also enjoys chatting with others on Alzheimers.Net, a community for Alzheimer’s sufferers and their families.
+Jeff Anderson's career began as a creative author after graduating from the University of Alaska Fairbanks.
+He discovered his true calling when he started working with seniors.
+In addition to researching and writing about issues affecting seniors, Jeff enjoys engaging with others on Alzheimers.Net, a community for Alzheimer’s patients and their families.